kddubey/pretrain-on-test/README.md

 run(experiment)
 ```

-For quick, CPU-friendly, local tests:
+For a quick, CPU-friendly, local run:

 ```python
 from run import run, Experiment